best-practice-and-impact/qa-of-code-guidance/book/data.md

 :class: admonition-strategies

 [The Government Data Quality Framework](https://www.gov.uk/government/publications/the-government-data-quality-framework/the-government-data-quality-framework) focuses primarily on assessing and improving the quality of input data.
 It should be a primary resource for all analysts working with data in the public sector.

+The Office for Statistics Regulation provides a standard for [quality assurance of administrative data](https://osr.statisticsauthority.gov.uk/guidance/administrative-data-and-official-statistics/).
 ```

 ## Data storage